yash982000/Search-India-App-UI-Using-Flutter/README.md

 In this project, I try to make this interactive User Interface in Flutter.
 I also try to added some common and useful functionalities such as "Add to Cart" and "Drag to delete".
-For preview, below are some screenshots.
+For preview, below are some screenshots adn screen recording of the User Interface.

 ## Screenshots